 Michael Sansarran was named MLB's Coordinator of On-Field Operations prior to the 2014 season.
 He reports to Senior Vice President of Standards & On-Field Operations Joe Garagiola, Jr. Michael's duties include on-field incidents and disciplinary matters, and he also serves as a contact for equipment and uniform issues, ground rules, and his department's stadium operations projects.
 Michael was a job-seeker at MLB's first annual Diversity Business Summit in 2012.
 The Fordham graduate also helped create the sports business program at his alma mater, leading the student voice to have a curriculum established and serving as the Business of Sports Society's Founding President.
 Michael's first duties with MLB?started in January 2013, working in the Baseball Development Department under Frank Robinson.
 The New York native, who was a part of the MLB Fan Cave in 2011, currently resides in Brooklyn.

 Terry has been a basketball official for over 30 years and has refereed NCAA basketball for over 25 years.
 He has also been in education for over 32 years.
 Currently, Terry works as a professor of Physical Education at Skyline College in San Bruno, California.
-He played professional baseball in the New York Mets organization for seven years, was manager and instructor for the San Francisco Giants and Kansas City Royals, and served as a Minor League pitching coach and pitching chart coordinator for both the Giants and Oakland As.
+He played professional baseball in the New York Mets organization for seven years, was a manager and an instructor for the San Francisco Giants and Kansas City Royals and served as a Minor League pitching coach and pitching chart coordinator for both the Giants and Oakland A's.

 Larry was a Major League pitching and bullpen coach with the Texas Rangers from 1996-2001.
 He was a scout for the Rangers from 1992 to 1994 and held various managing and coaching positions in the Minor Leagues from 1979 to 1991.
 Larry pitched professionally for nine years and set a Major League record for games by a rookie in 1974 as a member of the San Diego Padres.